 APS Publication Grant, Supported by C. G. Boerner and Harris Schrank

 The APS Publication Grant supports the publication of innovative scholarly research about printmaking across all time periods and geographic regions.
-The grant carries a maximum award of $2,000 and is funded through the Association of Print Scholars and the generosity of two print dealers, C.G.
+The grant carries a maximum award of $2,000 and is funded through the Association of Print Scholars and the generosity of C.G.
 Boerner and Harris Schrank.

 Proposed projects should be feature-length articles, online publications or essays, exhibition catalogues, or books, which are nearing completion and publication.
-Examples of possible uses for an APS Publication Grant include, but are not limited to, the following:
+Please note that while publications may be in any language, proposals and all supplementary application materials must be submitted in English.
+Examples of possible uses of an APS Publication Grant include, but are not limited to, the following:

 – Funding assistance for photography and image permissions;

 – Honoraria for contributors to edited volumes or other collaborative publications.